dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 are called *input-output* streams.

 The Streams module provides a set of functions for reading elements from an input stream.
 These functions hide the details of indexing, buffering, and so on.
-For instance, the function `read-element`_ reads a single data element from an input stream.
+For instance, the function :gf:`read-element` reads a single data element from an input stream.

 The following expression binds *stream* to an input stream over the string *"hello world"*: